• Home

 Can I freeze this soup?

-Cook fresh tortellini to add when you reheat.
-If you freeze it with the tortellini already in, it’ll still taste fine, but expect softer, somewhat broken-down pasta after thawing.
+If possible, freeze the soup base without the tortellini added, since cooked pasta does not freeze and unfreeze well.
+If you’re planning ahead, complete the slow cooker process, cool the soup, and freeze it in portions.
+Make sure to cook fresh tortellini to add when you reheat.
+If you freeze it with the tortellini already in, it’ll still taste fine, but expect softer, somewhat broken-down pasta after it thaws.

 What if I can’t find French onion soup?